gavinengel/drupal-dump/README.md

 Of course, I do not recommend installing npm packages with sudo unless it's required.

-This is how I install npm packages like drupal-dump without sudo:
+This is how I install CLI tools from npm (like drupal-dump) without sudo:

 1. perform these steps: https://gist.github.com/gavinengel/1842179837823dc25730
 2. cd ~/bin/_npm/